grazingwillow/grazingwillow.github.io/_posts/2022-09-04-configure-terminal-font.md

 sudo dnf install -y console-setup
 ```

-After the installation, you will have new terminal ready fonts.
+After the installation, you will have several fonts to choose from.
 They'll be located here: ***/usr/share/consolefonts***

-You can set the following in your .bashrc or .zshrc file, so that your preferred font is selected at startup.
+You can set the following in your .bashrc or .zshrc file, so that your preferred text config is selected at startup.

 ```shell
 if [[ $TERM == linux]]